MacLowelll/maclowelll.github.io/README.md

 [# ME](me.md)
 I'm an autodidact learner and designer enthusiast.
-My aim is to transform practical design into solutions to social problems present in my community.
+My aim is to transform practical design into solutions to social problems in my community.
-I firmly believe that design applied as a way/method of thinking can approach an objective yet integrative way to add value to a service/product or goal.
+I firmly believe that design applied as a holistic method of thinking offers an objective yet integrative appraoch to adding value to a service, product or goal.

 # 🎲 Why I design?
 [First I thought of design as the solution to my society's problems](why-i-design-2.md)